CompdVision: Combining Near-Field 3D Visual and Tactile Sensing Using a Compact Compound-Eye Imaging System: Sensing Principle

 \subsubsection{Blob Detection}

-Our sensor utilizes the HSV (Hue, Saturation, Value) color space adjustment technique to enhance the isolation of markers.
-The HSV color model is proficient in representing an image's dominant wavelength of light, saturation, and brightness.
-By fine-tuning the HSV values, we can effectively mitigate specific components that could potentially impede accurate marker detection.
+Our sensor utilizes the HSV (Hue, Saturation, Value) color space adjustment method to enhance the isolation of markers.
+By fine-tuning the HSV filter values, we can mitigate specific components that could potentially impede marker detection.
 Subsequently, the SimpleBlobDetector from OpenCV \cite{opencv} is employed for the detection process within the masked regions, as shown in Fig. \ref{fig:tactile_process}(c).
 This method allows for the accurate identification of markers and the extraction of their centroid coordinates.